scriptsboy/telegram-proxy/README.md

 Build your own Socks5 Proxy with authorization at less than 1 minute.

-How to fastly setup Socks5 Proxy for Debian 7,8,9 x86_64:
+How to fastly setup Socks5 Proxy on Debian 7,8,9 x86_64:

 1. Download installation script